 curl -sL https://yourdomain.com/that-url | grep -i noindex

-# Is canonical self?
+# Is the canonical self-referential?

 curl -sL https://yourdomain.com/that-url | grep -oE '<link rel="canonical" href="[^"]+"'

-# Is robots.txt blocking?
+# Is robots.txt blocking it?

 curl -s https://yourdomain.com/robots.txt | grep -E "Disallow.*your-url"